pulp-platform/snitch_cluster/sw/README.md

 ## Contents

-### Simulator

-The `banshee` directory contains an LLVM-based binary translation simulator for Snitch systems that is capable of specifically emulating the custom instruction set extensions.
-See `banshee/README.md` for more details.

 ### Libraries

 - `applications`: Contains applications and kernels, mostly NN-related with SW testbenches for performance profiling.
 - `cmake`: Bits and pieces for integration with the CMake build system.
 - `snRuntime`: The fundamental, bare-metal runtime for Snitch systems.
 Exposes a minimal API to manage execution of code across the available cores and clusters, query information about a thread's context, and to coordinate and exchange data with other threads.
+Hardware configuration dependent implementations of the `snRuntime` can be found, e.g., under `target/snitch_cluster/sw/snRuntime`.
 - `snBLAS`: A minimal reference implementation of the basic linear algebra subprograms that demonstrates the use of Snitch and its extensions.

 ### Tests